DAI-Lab/cookiecutter-pypackage/{{cookiecutter.repository_name}}/README.md

 virtualenv -p $(which python3.6) {{ cookiecutter.repository_name }}-venv
 ```

-Afterwards, you have to execute this command to have the virtualenv activated:
+Afterwards, you have to execute this command to activate the virtualenv:

 ```bash
 source {{ cookiecutter.repository_name }}-venv/bin/activate
 ```

-Remember about executing it every time you start a new console to work on **{{ cookiecutter.project_name }}**!
+Remember to execute it every time you start a new console to work on **{{ cookiecutter.project_name }}**!

 ## Install with pip